manjrekAdi/4413-Project-Group-D/README.md

 ## Troubleshooting

 - **Database connection errors:** Double-check your `application.properties` and ensure PostgreSQL is running.
+If not, start it as described above.
 - **Duplicate EVs:** If you accidentally insert sample data multiple times, you can manually clean up duplicates in the database using SQL.
 - **Port conflicts:** Make sure nothing else is running on ports 8080 (backend) or 3000 (frontend).